kozubskyi/kozubskyi/README.md

-## Hi there 👋 I'm a begginer [future advanced 😅] Full Stack Developer
+## Hi there 👋 I'm a begginer Full Stack Developer

 - 🌱 I’m currently learning **as much as possible**
 - 📫 How to reach me: **denys.kozubskyi@gmail.com**